SinProp/TimeTrackerApp/README.md

 ## Features

-- User, Shift, and Job models created in MySQL
+- **User, Shift, and Job models**: Created in MySQL, these models form the backbone of our application.
+They allow for structured data storage and manipulation, making it easier to manage user data, work shifts, and job details.

-- Front end composition using Python
+- **Front end composition with Python**: Python is not only used for back-end logic but also used to design a user-friendly front-end.
+It provides an intuitive interface for users to interact with the application.

-- MVC model leveraging Flask framework for modular functionality
+- **Flask framework and MVC model**: The Flask framework is used to structure the application according to the MVC (Model-View-Controller) architecture.
+This design pattern is known for its ability to decouple data handling logic from user interface rendering, resulting in more organized and manageable code.
+It allows the modularization of functionality, making the app more scalable and maintainable.

-- Validation in user registration form
+- **User registration form with validations**: The application includes a user registration form with built-in validations to ensure data integrity and security.
+This way, we make sure that only valid and safe data is stored in our database.

-- Capability for employees to clock in and out of jobs
+- **Employee clock-in/clock-out functionality**: Employees can easily clock in and out of jobs, allowing us to accurately measure actual labor against the estimated labor.
+This feature is crucial for better project management and resource allocation.

-- Administrative ability to adjust shifts and toggle jobs on the active job board
+- **Administrative controls**: Administrative users have the ability to adjust shifts, in case an employee forgets to punch out.
+They can also toggle jobs on and off the active job board, providing real-time updates on the status of various jobs.

 ## Getting Started